No, I wasn’t a topless dancer on 42nd St or anywhere else for that matter. ;]

 Rarely.
 But on occasion if someone asks me to do something I’ve been in a few things over the years.

 Here I am in 1999 in a production of the opera, The Elixir of Love.
-The dude selling the elixir needed a ditsy side-kick and a friend of mine suggested me for the part.
+The dude selling the elixir needed a ditsy side-kick and a friend of mine, already in the show, immediately thought of me for the part.

 What else is there to know about me?